partigabor/aromatica-old/content/materials/chile.md

 +++
 title = "Chile"
 author = "Gabor Parti"
-date = "2023-08-21"
+date = "2023-09-04"
-description = "The fruits of several species from central and south america , related to paprika, also known as chilli; chili pepper." weight = 10
+description = "The fruits of several species from central and south america , also known as chilli; chili pepper, related to paprika." weight = 10
 # draft = "true"
 # hidden = "true"